-It can pay to tie the knot -- at least according to the Internal Revenue Service.
-The IRS offers an unlimited marital deduction that allows married couples to make unlimited interspousal transfers of property without incurring a tax, either during their lifetimes or after their deaths.
+It can pay to tie the knot—at least according to the Internal Revenue Service.
+The IRS offers an unlimited marital deduction that allows married couples to make unlimited inter-spousal transfers of property without incurring a tax, either during their lifetimes or after their deaths.
 The deduction applies to both estate taxes and gift taxes.

-The deduction is not allowed if the spouse of the person making the gift is not a U.S. citizen, but the gifting spouse can give her up to $148,000 as of 2016 without incurring gift tax consequences.
+The deduction is not allowed if the spouse of the person making the gift is not a U.S. citizen.
+Instead, the gifting spouse can give their partner up to $164,000 for tax year 2022, up from $159,000 in tax year 2021 without incurring gift tax consequences.